lngquoctrung/vehicle-license-plate-recognition/README.md

 ## **1. Library**

 In this project, we need some external libraries such as OpenCV, Pytorch,... (version details in the [requirements](./requirements.txt) file).
 Because this project needs to process image features, the OpenCV library is a specialized tool for image problems such as loading images, resizing,...
-The **Pytorch** library is a popular tool specializing in building deep learning models, the library provides us with classes, metrics, optimizers,... to help us build the desired models, more specifically, this library provides us with classes such as **Dataset**, **DataLoader** to help build dataset models to avoid memory overflow problems when saving all images in an array.
-In addition, supporting libraries such as Numpy, Matplotlib,...
+The **Pytorch**[^3] library is a popular tool specializing in building deep learning models, the library provides us with classes, metrics, optimizers,... to help us build the desired models, more specifically, this library provides us with classes such as **Dataset**, **DataLoader** to help build dataset models to avoid memory overflow problems when saving all images in an array.
+In addition, supporting libraries such as **Numpy**, **Matplotlib**,...

 --------------------